 Evers was player-manager with the Cubs in 1913.
 In 1920, he was a Giants coach.
 After returning to the Cubs as manager in 1921, he spent the next two years across town as a Chicago White Sox coach before managing the team for part of the 1924 season.
-He later was a member of the Boston Braves coaching staff from 1929 to 1932 and also served as General Manager of the Albany Senators for a time.
+He later served as General Manager of the Albany Senators for a time.

 "I never learned to shut the clubhouse door in a lost ball game.
 I took it home with me and played it over again all night."
 Johnny Evers.

 - Won three World Series with the Chicago Cubs (1907 & 1908) and the Boston Braves (1914)

 - Baseball Hall of Fame: Class of 1946

 Year-By-Year Managerial Record